emmanuelparadis/allMST/Readme.md

 R CMD SHLIB all_mst.o det.o -o all_mst.so
 ```

-These new code are provided for testing purposes.
+These new code are provided for testing purposes and are under development.